thoughtbot/maintaining-open-source-projects/book/03-git.md

 ## Request good git history

-Over the course of a single bug fix one may create several commits with improvements found while working through it and with feedback from code reviews.
+Over the course of a single bug fix, one may create several commits with improvements found while working through it and with feedback from code reviews.
 Once merged the code may look tidy, but better not look at the sausage factory that’s in the git log!